crane-9/cs260/final_assignment/README.md

 graph->addVertex(node);
 ```

-Repeat with multiple values, and manually print and check graph contents.
+Repeat with multiple values, and check graph contents.

+In advanced tests, once proven and stable, `shortestPath()` will be used to check contents.
+Before then, I will write a more simplistic function to print the graph's contents.

 #### For `addArc()`: